Dahimi/Mars-Rover-Prototype/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

-Of course, the success of this project wouldn't have been possible without the contribution of all team members.
+Of course, the success of this project wouldn't have been possible without the contribution of all my team members.

 <p align="right">(<a href="#top">back to top</a>)</p>